The first problem of the media is posed by what does not get translated, or even published in the dominant political languages.

-Kristin Hokanson is the Director of Professional Learning at Inquiry Schools.
-With her expertise in innovative use of technology for learning, she serves as the Digital Learning Coach for the Meda Education Lab.
+Kristin Hokanson is an educational consultant and Director of Professional Learning at Inquiry Schools.
+With her expertise in innovative use of technology for learning, she serves the Meda Education Lab as the Digital Learning Coach.
 Kristin Hokanson spent 20 years in public education as a teacher and HS technology integration specialist through Pennsylvania's Classrooms for the Future Initiative.
 She holds a BS in Education from University of Delaware and M.Ed from Cabrini College, a certificate as an Instructional Technology Specialist through Penn State University's World Campus, and K-12 Principal certificate from Edinboro University.
-For the past 5 years she has offered coaching services to help educators be more effective in implementing innovative digital learning and leading in K-12 education for organizations such as Discovery Education, November Learning, EdTech Team, and Knovation.
+Since 2011, she has offered professional development and coaching services to help educators be more effective in implementing innovative digital learning and leading in K-12 education for organizations such as Discovery Education, November Learning, EdTech Team, and Knovation.
 She has worked with students and teachers K-12 helping them to leverage web-based tools and emerging technologies to increase rigor and student engagement.
 Her specialty is best practices in technology integration, especially in the areas of constructivist teaching practices in science, project based learning, and media literacy.

 One of the things Kristin is most passionate about is helping teachers find ways to harness 21st Century tools to create more independent, thoughtful, creative learners.
-As Affiliated Faculty with the Media Education Lab at University of Rhode Island Kristin helps teachers to develop a greater understanding of media literacy and digital responsibility with regards to Copyright and Fair Use in content creation, critical reading and writing through propoganda and fake news, and digital citizenship.
+As Affiliated Faculty with the Media Education Lab at University of Rhode Island Kristin helps teachers to develop a greater understanding of media literacy and digital responsibility with regards to topics such as Copyright and Fair Use in content creation, critical reading and writing through propoganda and fake news, and digital citizenship.